How Does a Doctor Diagnose Sleep Apnea?

 If you need 24-hour care, your caregiver may stay with you in a room specially fitted with two beds.
 Many sleep study centers will make arrangements if your spouse wishes to accompany you.

-Can a Sleep Study be Done At Home?
+Can a Sleep Study be Done with Home Sleep Apnea Testing?

 Many sleep centers offer in-home testing.
 This only works in some cases, though.
+Home sleep apnea tests are suitable for diagnosing moderate to severe obstructive sleep apnea cases.
 During your consultation with a sleep specialist, you can determine if home testing is proper for you.
 Sometimes, more information is needed than an in-home study can provide, so sleep specialists work with you to make the right decision for your health.

 How is my Privacy Protected?